Niche-538/Bitcoin-Mining/README.md

       <img width="794" alt="Screenshot 2022-09-24 at 17 34 33" src="https://user-images.githubusercontent.com/54627841/192119518-aa363248-0672-49f0-9e41-99ba5cf45a74.png">

-3. Actor Model Client Server Implementation
+3. **Actor Model Client Server Implementation** [Dynamic number of actors]:
-   1. This implementation ..... @Anurag
+   This implementation generates a dynamic number of actors chosen from a Gaussian distribution of a **10,000** numbers.
+The program starts with the executor of the program submitting the required number of zeros to be present in the address of the mined coin.
+Later, the selected number of actors are spawned by the server.
+These actors request a uniform distribution of numbers from the server to append to the GatorID string.
+This string is hashed using the SHA-256 algorithm and checked for the required amount of leading zeroes.
+If an actor finds a hash (address) that meets the requirement, it sends the address of the Bitcoin block to the server and continues its execution.
+This process of message transfer between the server and the corresponding actors is **completely asynchronous**.
+If an actor runs out of the numbers assigned to it by the server, then the same actor requests the server for a different range of numbers.
+Thus, this program **DOES NOT** terminate on its own.
+It needs to be stopped forcefully using a keyboard interrupt.<br><br>

+   The required steps to execute the program are mentioned below.
-   2. This directory has 2 files **client.erl** and **server.erl**
+   1. Change the directory to 'Client-Server-Actor-Model'.
+This directory has 2 files **client.erl** and **server.erl**
-   3. To run this code use the following commands:
+   2. To run this code use the following commands:
       1. cd Client-Server-Actor-Model
       2. erl
       3. c(server).